NYUMusEdLab/PWYMCurriculum/README.md

 PWYM is in the process of developing into multiple content areas:
 * [Play With Your Audio](https://github.com/NYUMusEdLab/PWYMCurriculum/tree/master/Play%20With%20Your%20Audio%20-%20Peter%20Gabriel) - A rebranding of the original PWYM course on audio engineering and production
-* Play With Your Music Theory
+* Play With Your Music Theory - A practical introduction to music theory under the supervision of [Ethan Hein](http://ethanhein.com).
-* Play With Your Film Music
+* Play With Your Film Music - Coming soon in Fall 2015!
-* Play With Your Music Technology
+* Play With Your Music Technology - Coming soon in Fall 2015!

 # Contribute to PWYM!